fridgesrunning/TemporalResampler/README.md

 # TemporalResampler Plugin

-*Changed to not bug with Adaptive Radial Follow, possibly at smoothness' expense.
+*Changed to bug less with Adaptive Radial Follow, possibly at smoothness' expense.
 Not meant for release on an OTD plugin repository.
 Replace the dll with the one seen here if you want to use this.*

 *Meant for [OpenTabletDriver](https://github.com/OpenTabletDriver/OpenTabletDriver)*